 Stephen Day, Ph.D. is an assistant professor in the School of Business and the director of the VCU Center for Economic Education.
 Day taught high school economics, government and world history for eight years in Raleigh, North Carolina, before becoming the programs director for the North Carolina Council on Economic Education.
 He moved to Richmond with his wife and children in 2014 and is delighted to live in a town with so many excellent coffee shops.
 Day holds a bachelor’s degree in social studies education from Purdue University, a master’s in economics and entrepreneurship education from the University of Delaware, and a Ph.D. in curriculum and instruction with a focus on economics from North Carolina State University.

-The VCU Center for Economic Education was founded in 1970 and received the 2006 Albert Beekhuis Award for Centers of Excellence in Economic Education, under the leadership of retired director Suzanne Gallagher.
+The VCU Center for Economic Education was founded in 1970.
+The Center was the recipient of the Albert Beekhuis Award for Centers of Excellence in Economic Education in both 2006 and 2019.
+It is the only such center in the USA to have won this award twice.